Emrose-1341/School-Directory-project/README.md

 Each course section contains:
 - **Assignments/** - Course assignments and projects
+  - *students can download and upload.
+Only the teacher sees their upload*
 - **FacultyNotes/** - Instructor-created study materials
+  - *For teachers and admins only.
+Uploading and downloading possible*
 - **LectureNotes/** - Lecture slides and notes
+  - *Students can only upload*

 #### `/People/` - User Groups
+*see groups for more info*
 - **Faculty/** - Faculty member information
 - **Students/** - Student profiles and enrollment data
 - **Public/** - Accessible to anyone